 King Asa had cut out a tomb for himself in which he was laid on a bier with spices.

-Mourning continued for:
+Mourning in the Bible continued for:

 The law of Moses (Leviticus 19:28; Deuteronomy 14:1) and Jeremiah (Jeremiah 16:6) both refer to people cutting themselves or “making themselves bald” in mourning for the dead.
 God condemned this behaviour, and many people assume that it was part of the worship of other gods.

 God put limitations on mourning for priests.
-When the High Priest died, his oldest son would become High Priest.
+When the existing High Priest died, his oldest son would immediately become High Priest.
 When Aaron died, God told Moses to dress Eleazar in Aaron’s clothes even before Aaron died (Numbers 20:26, 28).
 God said that Aaron’s garments were to be worn by his descendants and that they were to be anointed and ordained in them and wear them for 7 days thereafter (Exodus 29:29-30; Leviticus 21:12).